How to Make Your IAM Program a Success

-One Identity, a Quest Software business, lets organizations achieve an identity-centric security strategy with a uniquely broad and integrated portfolio of identity management offerings including AD account lifecycle management, identity governance and administration and privileged access management.
-One Identity empowers organizations to reach their full potential, unimpeded by security, yet safeguarded against threats.
-One Identity and its approach is trusted by customers worldwide, where more than 7,500 organizations worldwide depend on One Identity solutions to manage more than 125 million identities, enhancing their agility and efficiency while securing access to their systems and data - on-prem, cloud or hybrid.
-For more information, visit.
+One Identity, a Quest Software business, helps organizations achieve an identity-centric security strategy with a uniquely broad and integrated portfolio of identity management offerings developed with a cloud-first strategy including AD account lifecycle management, identity governance and administration and privileged access management.
+One Identity empowers organizations to reach their full potential, unimpeded by security, yet safeguarded against threats without compromise regardless of how they choose to consume the services.
+One Identity and its approach is trusted by customers worldwide, where more than 7,500 organizations worldwide depend on One Identity solutions to manage more than 125 million identities, enhancing their agility and efficiency while securing access to their systems and data – on-prem, cloud or hybrid.
+For more information, visit http://www.oneidentity.com.

 As users, devices and application workloads move outside the corporate network, the traditional model of enforcing security at the network perimeter is no longer effective.
 A Zero Trust model offers an alternative that secures data while ensuring it is accessible to employees, regardless of where they are working.
 But the path to achieving Zero Trust is unclear for many organizations.